BashfulHippo/jerichoos/README.md

 | ipc | ✓ | ✓ |
 | demos | 5/5 | 5/5 |

-## known issues
+## Known Issues

 - mmu disabled on arm64 (causes perf issues, need to debug)
 - some demos have manual verification on arm64 (script pattern matching needs fix)
 - could optimize context switch more

-## what i learned
+## What I Learned

 - seL4 papers are dense but worth reading
 - arm64 and x86-64 are more different than expected (especially exceptions)
 - wasmi in no_std takes some work but definitely possible
-- github actions with arm64 runners is pretty cool
+- github actions with arm64 runners is interesting
-- bootloaders are surprisingly complex
+- bootloaders are complex
-- capability systems are actually way simpler than traditional access control once you get them
+- capability systems are simpler than traditional access control once you get them

-## files
+## Files

 - `src/` - kernel source (rust)
 - `demos/wasm/` - wasm demo modules